eclipse/kapua/docs/developer-guide/en/qa.md

 This chapter describes a quality assurance process of Kapua.
 Before you commit changes to the `develop` branch, be sure that you have followed those steps:

-1. Run `mvn clean install -DskipTests -Pconsole,docker` and then `mvn clean install` command to see if all the tests pass correctly
+1. Run `mvn clean install -DskipTests -Pconsole,docker` and then run, at a minimum, unit tests, as explained in the building section (to see if ALL the tests pass correctly, you can run `qa/RunKapuaTests.sh`)
 2. Push changes to you remote repository and wait for the CI to complete successfully (there should be no test failures, CI environments should always be green):
 	- GitHub Actions CI  ![GitHub CI](https://img.shields.io/github/workflow/status/eclipse/kapua/kapua-continuous-integration?label=GitHub%20Action%20CI&logo=GitHub)